avishaan/codehatcher.github.io/_posts/2020-09-02-class-activation-mapping.md

 </figure>

 ## Weakly-supervised Segmentation
 Semantic segmentation is typically an expensive annotation task as it requires assigning each pixel in the image to an object/background class.
-There are variations of this where an algorithm can perform a segmentation with a weak localization seed.
+There are variations of this where an algorithm can perform segmentation with a weak localization seed.
 However, with an incorrect seed, that algorithm would not work.
-Using the above mentioned CAM map in combination Kolesnikov's work allows this to act as a reasonable seed obtaining an relatively high Intersection over Union (IoU) score.
+Using the above mentioned CAM map in combination Kolesnikov's work allows this to act as a reasonable seed obtaining a relatively high Intersection over Union (IoU) score.

 Although, these may not be as good as the ground truth or other algorithms.
 It's important to consider the product perspective by understanding how the users would respond to this method of segmentation.
 Would it be acceptable?
 Likely, yes.